 Hey Did you check the Introduction to C++

-One of the most important thing that comes into mind when making calculator is asking the user for input of the numbers on which we are going to perform the operation. so let’s see how can we do that.
+One of the most important things that comes into mind when making a calculator is asking the user for input of the numbers on which we are going to perform the operation. so let’s see how can we do that.

 Suppose that we are going to ask the user to input a number

 So first we have to define some sort of space or memory in which whatever user input will we stored.
 In c++ we store data inside a variable.
 As the name suggests variable is something we can change as per requirement.
 So that’s true in c++ too but the only difference is that a variable can store only a specific datatype only.
 So a variable can store either integer or decimal values or text values or character values.
 These are only a few examples.. later on, we will see that we can create our own variable types.

 STANDARD TYPE OF VARIABLES IN C++

 1. int:- you can understand that int signifies integer. so a variable of int type will store integer from -2^32 to 2^32 -1.

 2. char:- It is used to define characters.
 By characters, I mean single characters like ‘s’, ‘@’ etc. you can also define characters through their ASCII values too (find what ASCII value means on your own).

 char x = ‘c’; // note that character is enclosed between single quotation marks

 char x = 65; // 65 is the ASCII value of x.